polylogyx/platform-docs/09_Carves/carves.md

 1. Run a [Live query](../06_Queries_and_packs#live-queries).
 2. On the Live Query Builder page, specify the query.

-    1. To fetch a single file from an endpoint, use the following syntax to build yor query.
+    1. To fetch a single file from an endpoint, use the following syntax to build your query.

     ``` select * from carves where path like '/file/path/%' and carve=1;```